Sports in Newark, New Jersey: Football

 Newark was a host city and its airport a gateway for Super Bowl XLVIII which was played on February 2, 2014.
 The game took place at MetLife Stadium, home of the hosting teams New York Giants and New York Jets, at the nearby Meadowlands Sports Complex, accessible with the Meadowlands Rail Line via Newark Penn Station or Broad Street Station.
 In anticipation of the convergence of thousands for the events, New Jersey Transit had created a weekly pass for travel throughout the region as well as game-day express bus from the airport.
 Super Bowl Media Day, kicked off at the Prudential Center on January 28, 2014, with a series of events.
-The original Vince Lombardi Trophy produced by Tiffany & Co. in Newark in 1967 is displaced at the Newark Museum.
+The original Vince Lombardi Trophy produced by Tiffany & Co. in Newark in 1967 is displayed at the Newark Museum.

 Newark had a team which competed in the first American Football League in 1926, the Newark Bears.
 The Tornadoes were a long-lived professional American football franchise that existed in some form from 1887 to 1971, having played in the National Football League from 1929 to 1930, the American Association from 1936 to 1941, the Atlantic Coast Football League from 1963 to 1964 and 1970 to 1971, and the Continental Football League from 1965 to 1969.
 Established in 1946, the Newark Bombers in 1947 moved to Bloomfield and became the Bloomfield Cardinals.